bmcdonald3/smd/README.md

 ## SMD CT Testing

-This repository builds and publishes hms-smd-ct-test RPMs along with the service itself containing tests that verify SMD on the
+This repository builds and publishes the cray-smd-test image along with the service itself containing tests that verify SMD on live Shasta systems.
+The tests are invoked via helm test.
-NCNs of live Shasta systems.
-The tests require the hms-ct-test-base RPM to also be installed on the NCNs in order to execute.
-The version of the test RPM installed on the NCNs should always match the version of SMD deployed on the system.
+The version of the cray-smd-test image should always match the version of cray-smd image (vX.Y.Z (build metadata not withstanding)).

 ## smd Features